guettli/bash-strict-mode/README.md

 That's something I would like to avoid.

-If you use strict mode, then you will get:
+With strict mode enabled, you will get:

 ```terminal
 grep: bar.txt: No such file or directory